 1. Dissolve the pigments.
-Stack three white paper towels on your counter then put the stained fabric on top.
+Stack three white paper towels on your counter and put the stained fabric on top.
 Dip the corner of another paper towel in rubbing alcohol (surgical spirits in the UK) and then, dabbing but NOT rubbing, carefully blot the stain.
-Rotate corners of the moistened paper towel so you’re constantly working with a clean area.
+Rotate the moistened paper towel, so you’re continually working with a clean area.
 Continue until the lipstick stain begins to fade.

 2. Cut through the oils and waxes.
-Once the pigments have begun to lift away, squirt a grease-cutting liquid dish detergent on the spot right on top of the remaining rubbing alcohol.
+Once the pigments have started to lift away, squirt a grease-cutting liquid dish detergent right on top of the remaining rubbing alcohol.
 Gently spread it with your finger but do NOT rub it in.
-Allow the detergent 15-20 minutes to work, then hold the fabric stained side down under a stream of hot running water to remove any remaining residue.
+Allow the cleanser 15-20 minutes to work, then hold the fabric stained side down under a stream of hot running water to remove any remaining residue.

 3. Repeat if needed before laundering.
 Continue to repeat steps 1 and 2 until the stain is completely gone.
 Launder the fabric immediately, and add Oxyclean or bleach (not both) to the wash cycle along with your laundry detergent.

 Although these steps have helped me get makeup stains off of towels and washcloths 99% of the time, there’s always the occasional stubborn stain.
 Usually, it’s one I didn’t find before laundering, and the dryer made the stain almost permanent.
 When that happens, I give these last ditch steps a try just to see if I can avoid tossing the towel or washcloth away.